magpylib/magpylib/docs/_pages/how2install.md

     ```
     (base) pip install .
     ```
+Note:

-    If your conda environment doesn't have `pip`, install it with conda:
+    _If your conda environment doesn't have `pip`, install it with conda:_
     ```
     (base) conda install pip
     (base) pip install .